kosta4310/nodejs2022Q4-service/README.md

 ## Add .env file

-- Change a name of file .env.example to .env and change if nessesary a variables values
+- Copy file .env.example and rename the copied file to .env and change if nessesary a variables values

 ## Running docker container